xtravision-ai/XtraVision-KotlinSampleApp/README.md

 4. Install and run this sample app on your physical device.
 (Due to some Google ML kit dependency, SDK can't work in the emulator.
 You need a physical device to run the sample app).

-Please connect to Xtra Team to get auth -token and detail documentation for how to integrate SDK in your APP.
+To get API credentials, detailed documentation for request/response, and how to integrate SDK into your app, please contact Xtra Team.